WHY HIRE A WEDDING PHOTOGRAPHER IN FRANCE?

 - Fine-art

 The focus is on beauty, mood, and creative details.
 The photographer uses light, composition, and color in an artistic way.
 Photos can feel soft, romantic, or dreamlike.
-Each image is made to look like a small piece of art.
+They make each image look like a small piece of art.

 Many wedding photographers mix styles.
-For example, one person might shoot the ceremony in a documentary way, then do editorial portraits, and edit some selected images with a fine‑art look.
+For example, one person might film the ceremony in a documentary style.
+Then they take editorial portraits.
+They may also edit selected images with a fine-art look.

 WHAT SHOULD BE PHOTOGRAPHED ?

-Depending on the package you choose, the hours of coverage will vary.
+Depending on the package you choose for your destination wedding in France, the hours of coverage will vary.
 Here are the key moments that are usually included in a full‑day wedding photography package:

-- Preparations: Bridal and groom preparations.
-It’s the time for details photos like dress, shoes, invitations, bouquet, rings and solo portraits.
+- Preparations: The time for detailed photos—such as the dress, shoes, invitations, bouquet, rings, and solo portraits—has come.

-- Ceremony: Whether in a chapel, garden or chateau courtyard, this is where key moments like vows, ring exchange and first kiss happen.
+- Ceremony: This is where key moments like vows, ring exchange and first kiss happen.

-- Vin d’honneur / cocktail: Candids of guests mingling, speeches, live music and decor during the cocktail reception.
+- Vin d’honneur / cocktail: Candids of guests mingling, live music, games.

 - Dinner and speeches: The table decor untouched, before guests enter the room.
-Food, reactions during speeches, and details like the cake or pièce montée.
+Food, reactions during speeches, and details like the cake.

-- First dance and party: Open dance floor, live band or DJ, plus any surprises such as flashmobs, fireworks or sparklers.
+- First dance and party: Open dance floor, live band or DJ.

 HOW MUCH DOES A WEDDING PHOTOGRAPHER IN FRANCE COST?

 Wedding photographer prices in France usually start around €2,000 and go up to about €6,000 for most couples.
-Some very high‑end photographers, especially in Paris or on the Cote d’Azur, can charge from €8,000.
-There are cases when photographers charged €50,000 for large celebrity events.
+Some elite photographers, especially in Paris or on the Cote d’Azur, can charge from €8,000.
+Photographers charged €50,000 in some cases for large celebrity events.

 Typical 2026–2027 price ranges